russeta/docs-tap/getting-started.md

 To deploy your application, you need to download an accelerator, upload it on your Git repository of choice, and run a CLI command.
 We recommend using the accelerator called `Tanzu-Java-Web-App`.

-1. From the Tanzu Application Platform GUI portal, click **Create** located on the left-hand side of the navigation bar to see the list of available accelerators.
+1. From the Tanzu Application Platform GUI portal, click **CREATE** located on the left-hand side of the navigation bar to see the list of available accelerators.
    For information about connecting to Tanzu Application Platform GUI, see [Accessing Tanzu Application Platform GUI](tap-gui/accessing-tap-gui.md).